lac-dcc/honey-potion/artifact/README.md

 Honey Potion is described in a [paper](../docs/HoneyPotion2024.pdf).
 The fourth section of that paper discusses five research questions.
 This folder contains scripts to reproduce the results related to those questions.
 This guide will help you set up your Linux Ubuntu system to reproduce those results.
 The guide assumes that `clang` or `gcc` is already installed on your system.
+This setup has been successfully reproduced in the following Linux distributions:
+`Ubuntu 20.04.6 LTS` and `Arch 6.10.4-arch2-1`.
+It failed to install `libbpf` on `Ubuntu 22.04.4 LTS`.

 ## Prerequisites